daattali/shinyjs/README.md

     shinyApp(ui, server)

-This is how most Shiny apps should initialize `shinyjs`, but there are a few common scenarios that should be treated a little differently: using `shinyjs` in interactive documents, in Shiny dashboards, in Shiny apps that use a `navbarPage` layout, or in Shiny apps that manually build the user interface with an HTML file instead of using Shiny's UI functions.
+This is how most Shiny apps should initialize `shinyjs`, but there are four common scenarios that should be treated a little differently: using `shinyjs` in interactive documents, in Shiny dashboards, in Shiny apps that use a `navbarPage` layout, or in Shiny apps that manually build the user interface with an HTML file instead of using Shiny's UI functions.
+If your Shiny app doesn't fall into any of these categories (most Shiny apps don't), then you can skip the next 4 sections that describe how to tackle these cases, and scroll down to the "Basic use case" section.

 ### Using shinyjs in interactive R Markdown documents

 It is possible to embed Shiny components in an R Markdown document, resulting in interactive R Markdown documents.
-More information on how to use these documents [is avaiable on the R Markdown website](http://rmarkdown.rstudio.com/authoring_shiny.html).
+More information on how to use these documents is available [on the R Markdown website](http://rmarkdown.rstudio.com/authoring_shiny.html).
 Even though interactive documents don't explicitly specify a UI and a server, using `shinyjs` is still easy: simply call `useShinyjs(rmd = TRUE)` (note the